The Party Room is situated on the lower level, downstairs from the Umney Foyer/Bin Brook Concourse.

 - All music in the Party room must cease by midnight and the room cleared and locked by 12.30am.
 In certain circumstances an extension to 1am may be obtained on application to the Senior Tutor.
 The College authorities reserve the right to require any party to finish earlier if there is sufficient cause.
 The room must be cleared of glasses, crockery, cutlery and any debris at the end of the event or at the latest by 7am on the day following the event to allow cleaning by the housekeeping staff.

-- A charge will be made for the use of College glassware, crockery, cutlery or linen if food and drink is not ordered from the College.
+- A charge will be made for the use of College glassware, crockery, cutlery or table linen if food and drink is not ordered from the College.
 Arrangements for such items should be made with the Garden Restaurant Supervisor.
 Where waiters or other College staff are required to be in attendance, they are to be paid for additionally.

 - The host will be held responsible for the good conduct of the party, settlement of any accounts, and the payment of any additional charges arising from damage or from extra work laid upon the College staff.
 This sum will be determined by the College authorities.